 Glion Dolly Foldable Lightweight Adult Electric Scooter

-This electric scooter for heavy adults has a motor power averaging 250W with a peak of 600 W. With that much power, a person weighing 280 lbs can ride for a decent range of 15 miles.
+This electric scooter for heavy adults has a motor power averaging 250W with a peak of 600 W. With that much power, a person weighing 250 lbs (or even a max of 280 lbs!) can ride for a decent range of 15 miles.
 This scooter also has a short and efficient charge time of 3 hours.
 It’s not dual motor, though.

 The Glion Dolly Foldable Electric Scooter can reach a top speed of 15 mph on the road.
 Our experts discovered a front fork suspension system on this scooter that enhances riding comfort.
 In addition to its 1-year warranty, these features make Glion a contender is its catergory.